-The National park of Los Nevados covers an area of 58,300 hectares of rugged terrain, rolling hills and deep valleys.
+The National Park of Los Nevados covers an area of 58,300 hectares of rugged terrain, rolling hills and deep valleys.
 It is the size of a small country and straddles four of Colombia’s most picturesque departments: Caldas, Quindío, Risaralda and Tolima.
-On a clear day, the Nevado del Ruiz can be seen from as far away as Bogotá.
+On a clear day, the Nevado del Ruíz can be seen from as far away as Bogotá.
 It is one of the main sources of water for the region, and its creeks and streams flow into the Cauca and Magdalena rivers.
-Three million people depend on the water that the volcano produces, with its sheets of ice and glaciers,
+Three million people depend on the water the volcano produces with its glacial sheets of ice and snow.

-The National Park of Los Nevados is safe for foreigners.
-It is well-patrolled and the only real dangers the visitor may face are altitude sickness and the harsh effects of the cold, damp climate.
+The National Park Los Nevados is a safe destination for foreigners when the volcano is dormant.
+It is also well-patrolled by rangers, and the only real dangers the visitor may face are altitude sickness and the harsh effects of the cold, damp climate.